praveen-kaia/open-dex-contracts/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add data, logs or screenshots to help explain your problem.

 **Environment (please complete the following information)**
- - Klaytn version or git revision that exhibits the issue
+ - Kaia version or git revision that exhibits the issue
  - The version pragma of the smart contract(s) involved
  - OS and its version [e.g. macOS/10.14]